Ranasinghe Premadasa: Minister of Local Government, Housing and Construction (1977–1978)

-Prime minister
+Premiership (1978–1989)

 Prime Minister Premadasa meets President Ronald Reagan on a visit to the United States.

 In the following year, when J. R. Jayewardene became the first executive president of Sri Lanka, he appointed Premadasa as prime minister on 6 February 1978.
 Premadasa began to define the new role of the prime minister under an executive president.
 He took residence at Temple Trees, retained the use of the Prime Minister's Lodge and established a new prime minister's office at Sirimathipaya.
 He began representing Sri Lanka internationally, having led the Sri Lankan delegation to the Commonwealth Heads of Government Meeting in 1979, where he secured British funding for the construction of the Victoria Dam.
 He headed the Sri Lankan delegation to the United Nations General Assembly in 1980 where he addressed the general assembly.

 Continuing to hold the portfolios of Local Government, Housing and Construction, he initiated his political program, shelter for the poor, after the United Nations declared a Year of Shelter.
 His proposal to declare 1987 as the International Year of Shelter for the Homeless was unanimously accepted at the 37th session of the United Nations General Assembly.
 Other policies included Jana Saviya, the instrument he used to help the poor, a foster parents scheme, the Gam Udawa project with which he tried to stir up the stupor in the villages, the mobile secretariat whereby he took the central government bureaucracy to the peasants, the Tower Hall Foundation for drama and music, and the pension schemes he initiated for the elder artistes.
 On the economic front, the garment industry project that he initiated became a forerunner in earning foreign exchange and provision of employment in the villages.
-Premadasa served as prime minister from 1978 to 1988, with little rifts with President Jayewardene with the exception of the latter's signed the Indo-Sri Lanka Accord.
-Jayewardene decided to step down after his second term and Premadasa was nominated as the party candidate for the presidential election set for December 1988.
+Premadasa served as prime minister from 1978 to 1988, with little rifts with president Jayewardene with the exception of the latter's signature of the Indo-Sri Lanka Accord.
+Jayewardene decided to step down as president after his second term and Premadasa was nominated as the party's candidate for the presidential election set for December 1988.

-Premadasa was elected as the 2nd executive president of the country at the 1988 presidential election, gaining 2,569,199 (50.43%) votes and defeating former prime minister Sirimavo Bandaranaike, who came in second with 2,289,860 (44.95%) votes.
+Premadasa was elected as the 2nd executive president of the country at the disputed 1988 presidential election, gaining 2,569,199 (50.43%) votes and defeating former prime minister Sirimavo Bandaranaike, who came in second with 2,289,860 (44.95%) votes.
 Premadasa became the first non-Govigama politician to be appointed prime minister and elected president of Sri Lanka.